nvdl/FreeCAD/scripts/scripts-manager/scripts/colorize-regex/README.md

 # About
-This macro sets the properties of view objects through regex.
+This macro sets the properties of view objects (of objects) through regex.
+Regex is used for filtering of the objects based on their labels.

 # Screenshots
 ![screenshot-1](doc/images/screenshot-1.png?raw=true "Screenshot 1")